INFO-ESIPE/note-taking/ESIPE/Semestre 2/Network Protocols/01 - Transport Layer/01 - Transport Layer.md

 ***
 ## UDP

-User Datagram Protocol (RFC 768).
+*User Datagram Protocol; RFC 768*

 It offers minimal features:
 - Not connection-oriented (Datagrams)
 - Doesn't handle congestion control, sequencing or recovery.
 However, it does provide a minimal form of error handling through a **checksum**.
 - Stateless